ram535ii/feature-requests/README.md

 ## +1 a feature request

 If an existing feature request is very important for you, please go ahead and :+1: it or leave a comment.
-We're always open to reprioritize our roadmap to make sure you're having the best possible DX.
+We're always open to reprioritize our roadmap to make sure you're having the best possible UX.

 ## Requesting a new feature